extravagangsta/ng-file-upload/README.md

 When any of the validation directives specified the form validation will take place and you can access the value of the validation using `myForm.myFileInputName.$error.<validate error name>` for example `form.file.$error.pattern`.
-If multiple file selection is allowed you can specify `ngf-model-invalid="invalidFiles"` to assing the invalid files to a model and find the error of each individual file with `file.$error` and description of it with `file.$errorParam`.
+If multiple file selection is allowed you can specify `ngf-model-invalid="invalidFiles"` to assign the invalid files to a model and find the error of each individual file with `file.$error` and description of it with `file.$errorParam`.
 You can use angular ngf-model-options to allow invalid files to be set to the ng-model  `ngf-model-options="{allowInvalid: true}"`.